-Jessica Hooten Wilson is the author of three books: Giving the Devil his Due: Flannery O’Connor and The Brothers Karamazov, which received a 2017 Christianity Today book of the year award; Walker Percy, Fyodor Dostoevsky, and the Search for Influence; and Reading Walker Percy’s Novels.
+Jessica Hooten Wilson is associate professor of humanities at John Brown University, where she directs the graduate certificate in Classical Christian Studies.
+She is the author of three books: Giving the Devil his Due: Flannery O’Connor and The Brothers Karamazov, which received a 2018 Christianity Today book of the year award; Walker Percy, Fyodor Dostoevsky, and the Search for Influence; and Reading Walker Percy’s Novels.
 In 2019 she received the Hiett Prize for Humanities from the Dallas Institute of Humanities and Culture.
 She is co-editor of the volume Solzhenitsyn and American Culture: The Russian Soul in the West, a collection of essays on the legacy of Aleksandr Solzhenitsyn.
 Currently, she is preparing Flannery O’Connor’s unfinished novel Why Do the Heathen Rage? for publication.
-She has spoken at venues across the world from high schools and universities to churches and embassies on topics ranging from the nature of suffering to the joy of poetry.